 Protect unstructured play

-A surprising amount of social intelligence is built in the messy, unsupervised space of free play — negotiating rules, taking turns, recovering when a game falls apart.
-Heavily scheduled childhoods can crowd this out.
+A surprising amount of social intelligence is built in the messy, unsupervised space of free play: negotiating rules, taking turns, recovering when the game falls apart.
+Heavily scheduled childhoods crowd this out.
 Protecting regular time for open-ended play with other children, without an adult directing it, is one of the most valuable things you can do.

 Model repair, not just politeness

-Children learn far more from watching you than from being told.
-They especially learn from watching what you do after things go wrong — when you apologize, admit a mistake, or calm down after losing your temper.
-Showing your child that connection survives conflict, and that repair is a normal part of every relationship, teaches resilience that no lecture can.
+Children learn far more from watching you than from being told, and they learn the most from watching what you do after things go wrong.
+When you apologize, admit a mistake, or calm down after losing your temper, you're showing them that connection survives conflict and that repair is a normal part of every relationship.
+No lecture teaches that kind of resilience.

 None of this requires perfection.
-Social intelligence grows out of small, repeated moments — a feeling named here, a problem coached there — that add up over years.
-Each child is different, and progress isn't linear, but a home where feelings are welcome and connection is modeled gives every child a foundation they'll use for life.
+Social intelligence grows out of small, repeated moments, a feeling named here, a problem coached there, that add up over years.
+Every child is different and progress isn't linear.
+But a home where feelings are welcome and connection is modeled gives a child a foundation they'll use for the rest of their life.